 MARKET IMPLICATIONS

 In general terms, inflation is a key variable for investors.
-Remember that we observe here realized inflation.
-For market expectations, go to the breakeven page.
-Higher expected inflation is bad for bonds and good for commodities and traditional stocks (up to a limit, until it starts destroying consumption).
+Higher expected inflation is bad for bonds, good for commodities and traditional stocks (up to a limit, until it starts destroying consumption).
 Lower expected inflation is good for bonds and growth stocks.